ddarshney/ddarshney/README.md

 - 🔭 I’m currently working on developing coding skills
+- 😄 Pronouns: She/Her
 - 🌱 I’m currently focusing on Competitive Programming and Web development
 - 👯 I’m looking to collaborate on Github
 - 🥅 2022 Goals: Be a better human
 - 💬 Ask me about anything
 - 📬 How to reach me: darshneyd@gmail.com
-- 🧗 I try to: Go beyond and push the bounds
+- 🧗 I try to: Go beyond and push the limits
-- ⚡ Oneday I will make it happen
+- ⚡ Fun fact: Love watching horror movies

 </br>